Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Abstract

 \section{Abstract}

-The structure function (SF) analysis is an effective tool for diagnosing the time dependence of Faraday rotation measures (RMs), revealing the astrophysical environments of fast radio bursts (FRBs).
-This work applies the SF analysis to seven repeating FRBs and one binary system PSR B1744-24A.
-The results support that both PSR B1744-24A and FRB 20201124A exhibit a geometric component, arising from the relative orientation of sight lines through an ordered magnetic field, and a flat statistical component, induced by stochastic fluctuations in free electron density and magnetic fields.
-Notably, the periodic behavior of the geometric component is driven by the binary orbital motion, and the statistical component aligns with the RM scatter derived from the pulse depolarization.
-These findings affirm that the periodic geometric component in RM SF can serve as a robust indicator for the existence of binary companions.
+The structure function (SF) analysis is a powerful tool for studying plasma turbulence.
+Theoretically, the SF of Faraday rotation measure (RM) is expected to include a geometric component due to the relative orientation of sightlines through an ordered magnetic field.
+However, observational evidence for this component remains elusive.
+Here, we report that the SFs of the binary PSR B1744-24A and the repeating fast radio burst (FRB) 20201124A exhibit both a periodic geometric component, caused by binary orbital motion, and a flat statistical component.
+The statistical component, induced by stochastic fluctuations in electron density and magnetic field, aligns with RM scatter derived from pulse depolarization.
+These findings indicate that FRB 20201124A has a binary origin and suggest that the periodic geometric component can serve as a diagnostic tool to identify binary companions.

 \keywords{Radio bursts (1339) --- Interstellar medium (847) --- Radio transient sources (2008)}